Support the Trafficking Victims Protection Act Reauthorization Bills

 Step 1: Create one sample letter for each senator.
 Add your name and address to each, where prompted.

-Step 2: Find your senators, and add their names to your sample letters.
+Step 2: Find your members of Congress, and add their names to your sample letters.

 Step 4: Share!
 Tell your friends.